Saturday, February 21, 2026

 • security and fraud protection

-Legacy money won’t be banned.
+Legacy money like the US Dollar won’t be banned.
 It will just become slower, more expensive, and inconvenient—until opting out feels like choosing suffering.

 Most people will opt in willingly.